awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security.md

 When you create a labeling job with automated data labeling using the `CreateLabelingJob` API operation, you have the option to encrypt the storage volume attached to the ML compute instances that run the training and inference jobs\.
 To add encryption to your storage volume, use the parameter `VolumeKmsKeyId` to input an AWS KMS customer managed CMK\.
 For more information about this parameter, see `[LabelingJobResourceConfig](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobResourceConfig.html#sagemaker-Type-LabelingJobResourceConfig-VolumeKmsKeyId)`\.

 If you specify a key ID or ARN for `VolumeKmsKeyId`, your SageMaker execution role must include permissions to call `kms:CreateGrant`\.
-To learn how to add this permission to an execution role, see [Create an Execution Role to Start a Labeling Job](sms-security-permission.md#sms-security-permission-execution-role)\.
+To learn how to add this permission to an execution role, see [Create a SageMaker Execution Role for a Ground Truth Labeling Job](sms-security-permission-execution-role.md)\.

 **Note**
 If you specify an AWS KMS customer managed CMK when you create a labeling job in the console, that key is *only* used to encrypt your output data\.
 It is not used to encrypt the storage volume attached to the ML compute instances used for automated data labeling\.